 Compression and Encryption

 Often people avoid backing up their data using cloud services due to the high bandwidth consumptions.
-To make problem redundant, CloudBerry Backup for Linux offers compression.
+To make problem redundant, MSP360 Backup for Linux offers compression.
 It reduces data overhead, decreases storage costs, and increases the backup speed.
 While configuring a backup, you can turn on compression with a single tick.

 Enter encryption, the most important aspect on an online backup.
-CloudBerry lets you choose your encryption algorithm–AES 128, AES 192, AES 256, and add an extra layer of security.
+MSP360 lets you choose your encryption algorithm–AES 128, AES 192, AES 256, and add an extra layer of security.
 There’s also an option to enable server side encryption and use S3 Transfer Acceleration feature.
 As a result, all the data uploaded to the servers is encrypted using SSL protocol.

 Please note that free version comes with a 200GB storage limit.
 It also doesn’t feature encryption and compression.
 The other options like retention and email notifications can also be configured easily using the backup wizard.